learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 fireplace_qu_encoded_train
 ```

-Notice that this time, unlike with `MissingIndicator`, `SimpleImputer`, or `LabelBinarizer`, we have created multiple columns of data out of a single column.
+Notice that this time, unlike with `MissingIndicator`, `SimpleImputer`, or `OrdinalEncoder`, we have created multiple columns of data out of a single column.
 The code below converts this unlabeled NumPy array into a readable pandas dataframe in preparation for merging it back with the rest of `X_train`:

 ```python